Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Hyperboloidal evolution in black hole backgrounds: time-domain versus spectral QNM expansions

 \item[ii)] Schwarzschild-dS case ($N_{\mathrm{QNM}}=205$, $N=600$): for the chosen number $N_{\mathrm{QNM}}$ of QNMs, the early times of the signal presents a huge error which decreases quickly and gets below the numerical precision of the time-evolution solver.
-The oscillations appearing in Fig. \ref{diff} correspond to artifacts of the discretization scheme of the time derivatives determined when choosing the time-evolution solver's algorithm.
+The oscillations appearing in Fig. \ref{diff} correspond to artefacts of the discretisation scheme of the time derivatives determined when choosing the time-evolution solver's algorithm (cf. appendix \ref{a:method_lines}).

-\item[iii)] Schwarzschild-AdS ($N_{\mathrm{QNM}}=69$, $N=400$): very similar qualitative bevahior to the Schwarzschild-dS case, although with a much faster decay that is captured with a significantly lower number of QNMs
+\item[iii)] Schwarzschild-AdS ($N_{\mathrm{QNM}}=69$, $N=400$): very similar qualitative behaviour to the Schwarzschild-dS case, although with a much faster decay that is captured with a significantly lower number of QNMs.

 \item[iv)] Schwarzschild ($N_{\mathrm{QNM}}=30$, $N=600$): unlike the previous three cases, the error in the case of Schwarzschild is not limited by the time-domain solver.
-We will comment this case in more detail below in subsection \ref{S_tails}, in particular when looking at late times when the signal is not dominated by QNMs but by tails.
+We will comment this case in more detail below in subsection \ref{s:S_tails}, in particular when looking at late times when the signal is not dominated by QNMs but by tails.
 The agreement between the time-domain QNM signal and the truncated QNM expansion is nevertheless very good.